uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

 Testing
 -------

-A DPC++ implementation must pass:

-  1. The `extension tests`_ for any extension implemented from the `Extensions Table`_.
+A DPC++ implementation must pass the `extension tests`_ for any extension implemented from the `Extensions Table`_.
 Each extension in the `Extensions Table`_ lists the name of the directory that contains corresponding tests, within the `extension tests`_ tree.

 Acknowledgment
 ---------------